Who doesn’t love a little adventure! Any travel that is physically challenging and may take you to places off the beaten path is adventurous.

 - Go sky-biking in Ecuador.

-For a unique experience, you can also add these 35 unusual exotic destinations to your travel bucket list.
+For a unique experience, you should also consider adding some of the unusual and exotic destinations to your bucket list.
 Because visiting new places which have yet to gain popularity is quite an adventure.
+We have put together a super-fun and super-massive travel bucket list.
+Check it out and choose your own adventure!